Relationship Therapy in Seattle, WA

 I work with adults who are trying to function inside relationships that don’t feel emotionally safe, settled, or secure.

-In therapy, we slow down the moments where you feel activated, shut down, over-functioning, or on edge — not to pathologies or make assumptions, but to understand what they’re protecting and why they keep showing up in your closest relationships.
+In therapy, we slow down the moments where you feel activated, shut down, over-functioning, or on edge.
+Not to pathologize.
+But to understand what those processes are protecting you from and what makes those responses show up in your closest relationships.

-We work with the parts of you that learned how to survive emotional unsafety — the ones that stay alert, withdraw, people-please, or react explosively — so you can build relationships that are healthy, honest, and emotionally connected.
+Together, we work with the parts of you that learned how to survive emotional unsafety — the ones that stay alert, withdraw, people-please, or react explosively — so you can build relationships that that are healthy, honest, and emotionally connected.

 Therapy for Relationship Struggles in Seattle, WA